compoundpartners/js-articles/docs/introduction.rst

 Django Filer
 ------------

-Aldryn News & Blog *requires* the use of the "subject location" processor from Django Filer for Easy Thumbnails.
+JumpSuite Articles *requires* the use of the "subject location" processor from Django Filer for Easy Thumbnails.
 This requires setting the ``THUMBNAIL_PROCESSORS`` tuple in your project's settings to: